Customer experience (CX) teams: What you need to know

 The size of your budget dictates the CX team’s size, so plan your budget according to business goals and priorities.
 Prioritize which objectives you want to achieve with the available budget quarterly.
 This can prevent you from inflating the budget.
 It’s also a great way to communicate clear goals to the team.

-A startup's CX team may consist of a CX leader who handles feedback data analytics and shares it with the rest of the department.
+A startup's CX team may consist of a CX leader who handles feedback and shares it with the rest of the department.
 Each department can have a representative who collaborates with the CX leader to achieve mutual goals.

 A small company's CX team may have a CX leader, a data analyst, and a VoC program expert.